-AND THAT the Town Clerk provides the Notice of Intention to Designate as outlined in Section 29 (4) of the Ontario Heritage Act; AND FURTHER THAT once the thirty-day objection period has expired and if there are no objections, a designation by-law is brought forward for Council adoption.
-41 5.4 Reimbursement to OPG Derry Green Lands Inc. for the Municipal Class Environmental Assessment and Design of Louis St. Laurent Avenue (James Snow Parkway to Fifth Line) THAT Council approve a new 2024 capital project C340038 - Louis St Laurent Avenue (James Snow Pkwy to Fifth Line) in the amount of \$472,902.77, to be funded from Development Charges.
-6. DELEGATIONS 7.
-PUBLIC MEETING 44 7.1 Public Meeting and Initial Report: Zoning By-law Amendment Application by 1000337795 Ontario Inc. applicable to lands located at 245 Commercial Street (Town File: Z-01/24) THAT Development Services Report DS-008-24 Be Received for Information.
-8. PRESENTATIONS ITEMS FOR CONSIDERATION 9.
-54 9.1 Technical Report - Zoning By-law Amendment Application by 2376439 Ontario Inc. for the lands known municipally as 6360 and 6382 Regional Road 25 (Town File: Z-11/23) THAT Staff Report DS-011-24 outlining an amendment to the Town of Milton Zoning By-law 016-2014, as amended, to facilitate the construction an 8 storey long term care facility with ground floor commercial BE APPROVED: AND THAT staff be authorized to bring forward an amending Zoning Bylaw in accordance with the draft By-law attached as Appendix 1 to Report DS-011-24 for Council adoption.
-71 9.2 Technical Report: Zoning By-law Amendment Application by Ahmadiyya Muslim Jama'at Canada Inc. applicable to lands located at 1456 Bronte Street South (Town File: Z-12/21) THAT Application Z-12/21 for an amendment to the Town of Milton Comprehensive Zoning By-law 016-2014, as amended, to change the current Future Development (FD) Zone to a site-specific Minor Institutional Zone (I-A\342) Zone to permit the development of a Place of Worship, BE APPROVED:
+as outlined in Section 29 (4) of the Ontario Heritage Act; AND FURTHER THAT once the thirty-day objection period has expired and if there are no objections, a designation by-law is brought forward for Council adoption.
+5.4 Reimbursement to OPG Derry Green Lands Inc. for the Municipal Class Environmental Assessment and Design of Louis St. Laurent Avenue (James Snow Parkway to Fifth Line) THAT Council approve a new 2024 capital project C340038 - Louis St Laurent Avenue (James Snow Pkwy to Fifth Line) in the amount of \$472,902.77, to be funded from Development Charges.
+42 6.
+DELE EGATIONS 6.1 Items for Consideration #9.2 45 7.
+PUBLIC MEETING 7.1 Public Meeting and Initial Report: Zoning By-law Amendment Application by 1000337795 Ontario Inc. applicable to lands located at 245 Commercial Street (Town File: Z-01/24) THAT Development Services Report DS-008-24 Be Received for Information.
+47 8.
+PRES SENTATIONS 9.
+ITEM S FOR CONSIDERATION 9.1 Technical Report - Zoning By-law Amendment Application by 2376439 Ontario Inc. for the lands known municipally as 6360 and 6382 Regional Road 25 (Town File: Z-11/23) THAT Staff Report DS-011-24 outlining an amendment to the Town of Milton Zoning By-law 016-2014, as amended, to facilitate the construction an 8 storey long term care facility with ground floor commercial BE APPROVED; 57 AND THAT staff be authorized to bring forward an amending Zoning Bylaw in accordance with the draft By-law attached as Appendix 1 to Report DS-011-24 for Council adoption.
+9.2 Technical Report: Zoning By-law Amendment Application by Ahmadiyya Muslim Jama'at Canada Inc. applicable to lands located at 1456 Bronte Street South (Town File: Z-12/21) THAT Application Z-12/21 for an amendment to the Town of Milton Comprehensive Zoning By-law 016-2014, as amended, to change the current Future Development (FD) Zone to a site-specific Minor 74